lkalliance/Development-Team-Builder/README.md

 * Phone numbers must be at least seven digits

 Once the user has indicated they are done, the Development Team Builder generates a file, `./dist/index.html`, which the user can view in any Web browser.
 Re-running the application overwrites this file.

+Here is a [video walkthrough](https://drive.google.com/file/d/1VLi8YvojMX5QrqChyq7Zivtxi2LwzCJP/view?usp=sharing) of the application in action.

 ## Application Features